Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 ---
 path: "/blog/3-wellbeing-focused-ways-to-be-a-better-developer"
+lastUpdated: "03 August, 2020"
 date: "30 June, 2020"
 title: "The 3 Best Wellbeing Habits You Need to be a Better Developer"
 cardTitle: "The 3 Best Wellbeing Habits"
 author: "Rey van den Berg"
 category: "Developer Happiness"
 summary: "Using these approaches will greatly improve your mental health."